-Asthma is common condition that affects the airways.
+Asthma is a common condition that affects the airways.
 It is important to take your treatment on a regular basis and attend regular asthma reviews.
-If your asthma is not control you are increased risk of a asthma attack which can be life threatening.
+If your asthma is not controlled you are at increased risk of an asthma attack which can be life-threatening.
 Click2Pharmacy’s Online clinic can help supply the appropriate asthma treatment.
 Complete our FREE consultation today.

 What is Asthma?

 Asthma is a condition that affects millions of people in the UK.
 It is when the airways in your lungs become inflamed and narrow, and can produce a sticky phlegm.
 This can be happen when you come into contact with certain triggers, which can lead to a reaction where it becomes difficult for you to breathe.
 This can result in coughing and wheezing, and this is referred to as having an “asthma attack”.
 Asthma is a lifelong condition for most people.
 At the moment there is no cure for asthma, however there are many ways in which it can be managed.

 There are roughly 5.4 million sufferers in the UK.
 This is about 8% of adults, and 9% of children.
 Asthma can run in families, and is common in people who smoke or have history of allergies.